ZachLevine-11/Cpp-Projects/README.md

 projects:

 ### Tic tac toe game
 Play tic tac toe against an unbeatable AI, meaning the computer will always either tie or win the game, but will never lose.

+### nice_csv
-### Read a csv file and select only certain columns or rows.
+Read a csv file and select only certain columns or rows.